linode/apl-docs/docs/ki-cli.md

 **Solution**:

-- When this was the first install: destroy with `otomi hf -l name=$releaseName destroy` and then apply with `otomi apply -l name=$releaseName` again.
+- When this was the first install: destroy with `otomi destroy -l name=$releaseName` and then apply with `otomi apply -l name=$releaseName` again.
 - When it was successfully deployed before: remove the last versioned helm secret that is causing the blockage (e.g. `sh.helm.release.v1.loki.v3`)

 ### 3. Some resources couldn't be patched